KHIT93/djangoshop/README.md

 If you are using `Powershell` on Windows, please make sure that your execution policy is set to `RemoteSigned`.

 Now that we are inside our virtual environment, we have to install the `python` and `NodeJS` packages that we need.
-First run `pip install -r requirements.txt` and wait for it to complete.
+First run `pip install -r src/requirements.txt` and wait for it to complete.
 Next run `npm install` to install the `NodeJS` packages needed for asset compilation.

 Next we need to run migrations to prepare the database.
 Make sure that you are in the `src` folder and then run `python manage.py migrate`